castholm/zig-examples/breakout/README.md

 SPDX-License-Identifier: MIT
 -->

-# SDL-breakout
+# Breakout

-Simple Breakout clone using SDL3 for windowing, audio, input, etc.
+Simple Breakout clone using SDL3 for video, audio, input, etc. How quickly can you break all the bricks?

 Uses the [castholm/SDL](https://github.com/castholm/SDL) Zig package, which builds SDL3 from source using the Zig build system.

-How quickly can you break all the bricks?

 ![Preview](preview.gif)